-- To provide timely information of an unusual nature, such as the time and location of landfall, or to announce an expected change in intensity that results in an upgrade or downgrade of status (e.g., from a tropical storm to a hurricane). - To provide a continuous flow of information regarding the center location of a tropical cyclone when watches or warnings are in effect and the center can be easily tracked with land-based radar. - To provide advance notice that significant changes to storm information will be conveyed shortly, either through a subsequent TCU or Special Advisory. - To announce changes to international watches or warnings made by other countries, or to cancel U.S. watches or warnings. - To issue a U.S. watch or warning, but only if the TCU precedes a special advisory that will contain the same watch/warning information, and indicates the special advisory will be issued shortly.
+- To provide timely information of an unusual nature, such as the time and location of landfall, or to announce an expected change in intensity that results in an upgrade or downgrade of status (e.g., from a tropical storm to a hurricane). - To provide a continuous flow of information regarding the center location of a tropical cyclone when watches or warnings are in effect and the center can be easily tracked with land-based radar. - To provide advance notice that significant changes to storm information will be conveyed shortly, either through a subsequent TCU or special advisory. - To announce changes to international watches or warnings made by other countries. - To announce the forthcoming issuance or cancellation of a U.S. watch or warning, but only if the TCU precedes a regular or special advisory that will contain the same watch/warning information, and indicates the advisory will be issued shortly.